akuklev/HOCC/README.md

 structures have to be defined by hand for each kind: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.

-In 2010 V. Voevodsky made a buffling discovery that a concise principle governing equality for types only, implies the natural notion of equality for topological spaces, groups, rings, categories, graphs, automata, functions and even propositions.
-Discovery of this principle, known as Univalence Axiom, led to a mathematical revolution not only in the field of type theories, but also in higher category theory and foundations of mathematics.
+In 2010 V. Voevodsky made a buffling discovery.
+There is no need to specify them manually for each type of mathematical objects separately: they are automatically implied by definitions of those objects and a concise principle governing equality for the universes of types.
+This principle - the Univalence Axiom - implies the natural notion of equality for topological spaces, groups, rings, categories, graphs, automata, functions and even propositions.

+Discovery of this principle led to a mathematical revolution not only in the field of type theories, but also in higher category theory and foundations of mathematics.
 As a result of large collaborative program the so called Homotopy Type Theory was born in 2014.
 As a byproduct one solved the longstanding problem of dealing constructively with analytic notion of real numbers.